Grzeli nateli dgeebi

 Mike McCahill, THE GUARDIAN

-WINNER – 2013 SARAJEVO FILM FESIVAL – Best Film
+WINNER – SARAJEVO FILM FEST – Best Film

-WINNER – 2013 MILANO INTERNATIONAL FILM FESTIVAL – Audience Award & Student Jury Prize
+WINNER – MILAN INTL.
+FILM FEST – Audience Award & Jury Prize

-WINNER – 2013 ALMATY EURASIA FILM FESIVAL – Grand Prix
+WINNER – ALMATY EURASIA FILM FEST – Grand Prix

-Tbilisi, 1992: the newly independent state must fend for itself, even as civil war rages in the provinces.
-For 14 year-old best friends Eka (Lika Babluani) and Natia (Mariam Bokeria), their childhood in the run-down but still beautiful city has come to an abrupt halt, as insecurity and fear of what the future might bring hold sway in everyday life.
+Tbilisi, 1992: the newly independent state of Georgia must fend for itself, even as civil war rages in the provinces.
+For 14 year-old best friends Eka (Lika Babluani) and Natia (Mariam Bokeria), their childhood in the run-down but still beautiful city has come to an abrupt halt, as insecurity and fear of what the future might bring holds sway in everyday life.

-The introverted Eka lives in a book-filled apartment with her dismissive, boy-crazy elder sister and her preoccupied single-parent mother; precocious Natia lives in the chaotic atmosphere of a cramped apartment with her extended working-class family, dominated by her alcoholic father.
-But like most schoolgirls, Eka and Natia are far more concerned with life outside – classroom gossip, music, and exercising their budding sexual power over the local boys.
+The introverted Eka lives in a book-filled apartment with her dismissive sister and her distracted mother; the precocious Natia, just becoming aware of her appeal to the local boys, lives in the chaotic atmosphere of a cramped apartment with her extended working-class family, dominated by her alcoholic father.
+But like most schoolgirls, Eka and Natia are far more concerned with the drama of teenage life outside their homes.

-Indeed as the class beauty, Natia has already attracted not only the attention of handsome Lado but also local thug Kote, who is not going to tolerate rivals without a fight.
-So it is the gift by Lado to Natia of a pistol, something to ‘protect herself with’, that fractures the lives of both girls and tests their relationship, as each responds to pressures beyond their control in very different and life-changing ways.
+Indeed Natia has already attracted not only the attention of handsome Lado but also local criminal Kote, who is not going to tolerate rivals without a fight.
+It is the gift by Lado to Natia of a pistol, something to ‘protect herself with’, that fractures the lives of both girls and tests their relationship, as each responds to pressures beyond their control in very different and life-changing ways.

-Loosely based on debut writer & co-director Nana Ekvtimishvili’s childhood memories, IN BLOOM has the rich texture of authentic lived experience.
-Anchored by radiant performances and beautiful cinematography by the renowned Oleg Mutu (4 Months, 3 Weeks & 2 Days and Beyond The Hills), this gripping and profoundly moving film was recently awarded both the Best Film and FIPRESCI prizes of the 2013 Hong Kong International Film Festival, and marks the two directors as among the most exciting new talents in world cinema.
+Drawn from writer & debut co-director Nana Ekvtimishvili’s childhood memories, IN BLOOM has the rich texture of authentic lived experience.
+Anchored by radiant performances and beautiful cinematography by the renowned Oleg Mutu (4 Months, 3 Weeks & 2 Days and The Death of Mr. Lazarescu), this gripping and profoundly affecting film marks the directors as among the most exciting new talents in world cinema.